-In Beyond South Asia: India’s Strategic Evolution and the Reintegration of the Subcontinent, Neil Padukone explores India’s strategic thought and culture since independence, and the domestic and regional factors that have shaped it.
-Raj Verma writes that while the book is an easy and accessible read, it suffers from some major and minor errors which undermine its analytical rigour, and readers should be mindful of its shortcomings.
+In Beyond South Asia: India’s strategic evolution and the reintegration of the subcontinent, Neil Padukone explores India’s strategic thought an culture since independence, and the domestic and regional factors that have shaped it.
+Raj Verma writes that, while the book is an easy and accessible read, it suffers from some major and some minor errors which undermine its analytical rigour, and readers should be mindful of its shortcomings.

-Beyond South Asia: India’s Strategic Evolution and the Reintegration of the Subcontinent.
+India’s strategic evolution and the reintegration of the subcontinent.
 Neil Padukone.
-Bloomsbury.
+Bloomsbury Academic.
 2014.

 The book is divided into three parts.
 The chronological division is based on and explores a different era of India’s evolution as a geopolitical actor since its independence.
-Part One deals with India’s ‘Monroe Doctrine’ which had two specific goals.
+Part one deals with India’s ‘Monroe Doctrine’ which had two specific goals.
 First was to keep the Indian subcontinent internally united by disallowing the South Asian countries to be autonomous.
-Second, to ensure that extra-regional powers did not have a presence in the region.
-India practised ‘realism in the cloak of idealism’ by using the non-aligned movement to achieve the second goal.
+Second, to ensure that extra regional powers did not have a presence in the region.
+India practiced ‘realism in the cloak of idealism’ by using the non-aligned movement to achieve the second goal.
 The author then discusses the reasons for the failure of the ‘Monroe Doctrine’ due to internal and external factors.
 Domestic factors like the Naxalite Movement and Hindu majoritanism among others weakened India domestically.
 India’s defeat in the border conflict with China in 1962 led to national humiliation and India’s image was severely affected globally.
-The 1971 war with Pakistan, which led to the creation of East Pakistan, witnessed US intervention and resulted in the Indo-Soviet Treaty of Peace, Friendship and Cooperation which effectively ended India’s policy of non-alignment and of resisting external powers in the region.
+The 1971 war with Pakistan which led to the creation of East Pakistan witnessed US intervention and resulted in the Indo-Soviet Treaty of Peace, Friendship and Cooperation which effectively ended India’s policy of non-alignment and of resisting external powers in the region.
 The author concludes that the ‘Monroe Doctrine’ has been a failure.
-This section gives a good account of India’s relations with its neighbours and extra-regional powers like China and the US.
+This section gives good account of India’s relations with its neighbours and extra regional powers like China and the US.

-Part Two of the book discusses how India’s strategic view changed due to economic reforms in the 1980s and 1990s.
-There was realisation and acceptance in New Delhi that new markets for goods and services, foreign direct investment and sources of energy were required if India wanted to achieve great power status.
+Part two of the book discusses how India’s strategic view changed due to economic reforms in in the 1980’s and 1990’s.
+There was realization and acceptance in New Delhi that new markets for goods and services, foreign direct investment and sources of energy were required if India wanted to achieve great power status.
 Consequently, India looked beyond South Asia for its strategic needs and launched the ‘Look East’ policy in Southeast Asia, ‘Look West’ policy in the Middle East and Africa and a ‘New Silk Road’ in Central Asia.
 This part deals substantially with India-China and India-US relations.
-The author explicates that it is highly unlikely that there will be a border war between India and China because ‘Tibet is not an existential issue for either country: its status can enhance either country’s security but threatens them only marginally’.
+The author explicates that it is highly unlikely that there will be a border war between India and China because “Tibet is not an existential issue for either country: its status can enhance either country’s security but threatens them only marginally.”
 Second, although China might enjoy military superiority over India, India has a distinct advantage over China in the maritime domain.
-In the event of a war or conflict, India can choke China by blocking the Malacca Straits and China is cognisant of this.
+In the event of a war or conflict, India can choke China by blocking the Malacca Straits and China is cognizant of this.
 With respect to the US, India and the US are natural allies because there is no clash of national interest.
-However, the author points out four obstacles which might derail or stymie Indio-US partnership: the nuisance role played by Pakistan; insistence by the US that India follows the US lead on issues of global governance; Indian expectations that the US will offset China in the political realm; and the legacy of the cold war in which the governance systems in the two countries have been institutionally inclined against each other.
+However, the author points out four obstacles which might derail or stymie Indio-US partnership: nuisance role played by Pakistan, insistence by the US that India follow the US lead on issues of global governance, Indian expectations that US will offset China in the political realm and legacy of the cold war in which the governance systems in the two countries have been institutionally inclined against each other.

 Additionally, there are numerous factual errors in the book.
-For instance, China does not have a listening post on the Coco Islands in the Maldives, India does not have a listening post in Madagascar and ASEAN plus 4 that is ASEAN and India, China, Japan and South Korea does not exist among others.
-Chapter Seven is too short and does not provide a detailed discussion and analysis of India’s economic reforms in the 1980s and 1990s and its economic growth trajectory.
+For instance, China does not have a listening post on the Coco Islands in Maldives, India does not have a listening post in Madagascar and ASEAN plus 4 that is ASEAN and India, China, Japan and South Korea does not exist among others.
+Chapter 7 is too short and does not provide a detailed discussion and analysis of India’s economic reforms in the 1980’s and 1990’s and its economic growth trajectory.
 A detailed discussion would provide a more holistic depiction of a rising India and its strategy in South Asia and globally.
-Since the structure/division of the book is based chronologically, there are two to three chapters on India’s relations with its South Asian neighbours leading to repetition and a lack of flow.
+Since the structure/division of the book is based chronologically, there are two to three chapters on India’s relations with its South Asian neighbours leading to repetition and lack of flow.

 The book is easy to read but readers should be mindful of its shortcomings.